Top 10 Covid-19 updates: India reports another daily record of 28,701 cases, toll rises to 23,174

 Pharmaceutical company Glenmark slashed the prices of its antiviral drug Favipiravir for the treatment of patients with mild to moderate Covid-19 symptoms, by 27% to Rs 75 per tablet.
 The company had launched the drug under the brand name of “FabiFlu” last month, at a price of Rs 103 per tablet.

 Congress leader Rahul Gandhi attacked Union Home Minister Amit Shah for claiming that India is at a “good position” in its battle against the coronavirus outbreak.
-Gandhi shared a graph that depicted the “ideal curve” for Covid-19 cases, along with the seven-day count of average Covid-19 infections in United States, India, South Korea and New Zealand.
-“India at good position in Covid-19 battle?”
-Gandhi asked sarcastically.
+Gandhi tweeted a graph showing that the coronavirus curves of India and the United States had not flattened, unlike those of South Korea and New Zealand.
+“India at good position in Covid-19 battle?” he asked sarcastically.

 Union Health Minister Harsh Vardhan said a specific deadline or timeline for the coronavirus vaccine cannot be given at the moment.
 Vardhan once again reiterated that there is no community transmission of the coronavirus in India.
 “I can say with confidence [that] community transmission has not begun,” he said.